arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 web.1: starting 2017/03/22 19:05:04 +0900 (~ 8s ago)
 ```

-The output is somewhat noisy, but you can tell that we have one web dyno running.
+The output is somewhat noisy, but you can tell that there is now one web dyno

-Now we are ready to go back to our app URL (that you can find in the output of
-`heroku apps:info`) and try accessing it with curl:
+running.

+Now that the application is running, the following command can be used to access
+the application's `Web URL` with curl.
+(The application `Web URL` can be found in
+the output of `heroku apps:info`.)

 ```sh
 $ curl --request POST \